Downtown Greensboro Incorporated

 How is DGI funded?

 The major funding source for the organization is a Municipal Service District or Business Improvement District (BID), that levies a special assessment on Downtown business and property owners to provide enhanced services and programs that benefit the ratepayers.
 This district was created by City Council in 2005 after a petition process demonstrated support by over 60% of the property owners.
 These funds are governed by state law and are intended to enhance, not replace, government funding to Downtown.
+Click here for the fiscal year 2013-2014 budget, July 1, 2013 to June 30, 2014.

 The City of Greensboro and Guilford County contributes to DGI through annual contracts for economic development and other services for the area.
 These contracts have specific, quantifiable outcomes that are targeted to growing the community's tax base.
 DGI also receives contributions from its Annual Fund Drive.
 Contributors include the Guilford Merchants Association, local foundations and dozens of individual supporters.